 Elsa is a very driven dog, while Osiris is a laid-back goofball.
 These two make the perfect pair to balance.

-We specialize in exotic colors such as: Blue, Lilac, Merle, Tan Points, Chocolate, Platinum, and Isabella varieties while maintaining functionality and great health so families can have a great, fun, and reliable companion.
+We specialize in exotic colors such as: Blue, Lilac, Merle, Tan Points, Chocolate, Platinum, Intensity, and Isabella varieties while maintaining functionality and great health so families can have a great, fun, and reliable companion.

 We expect parents to take their new addition everywhere!